During the Big Game, football fans across the country will gather around the TV to watch. But what if you’re more of a fan of Fido than football?

 What’s a party without something yummy to snack on?
 Serve up delicious treats for your two-legged and four-legged guests.

 For humans, offer up traditional game day foods, like buffalo wings, subs, chili, chips and pretzels.
 Mehalco says to avoid any food that’s considered toxic for dogs, such as chocolate.
 If you must include chocolate sweets, keep them out of reach from roving paws.
-Mehalco also advises against doing a pot luck as well-meaning guests might bring something that is unsafe for dogs.
+Mehalco also advises against doing a pot luck, because well-meaning guests might bring something that is unsafe for dogs.

 “Personally, I would pass [on pot lucks] as some dogs have allergies and there are many human foods that are toxic to dogs,” she says. “[It’s] best to know exactly what will be at the party and what ingredients are in the items.”